babelfish-for-postgresql/babelfish_project_website/_quickStart/install.md

 #### Installing the requirements

-You can install most the requirements with the following command, depending of your system configuration you might need to run these commands with sudo:
+You can install most of the requirements with the following command, depending of your system configuration you might need to run these commands with sudo:

 ``` sh